2018-2019 APPLICATION FORM

 GRAND CHALLENGES: Interdisciplinary Grants Program

-The Office of Graduate and Professional Education invites proposals for the following kinds of collaborative multi-disciplinary projects:
+The University of Delaware Office of Graduate and Professional Education (OGPE) invites proposals for grants focused on:

-Up to $6,000.
-Funding may be used to cover event costs associated with a semester-long or a year-long series of planning meetings and to bring external experts to campus to assist with curriculum development planning.
-Each working group proposal must include a plan for engaging current graduate students from at least two departments in the curriculum development project.
-Engagement of recent graduate alumni in the planning process is especially welcome as well.
-Deliverable: a program proposal ready for submission to University Faculty Senate.
+Up to $40,000 will be awarded for Working Groups on interdisciplinary graduate program/curriculum development related to contemporary, high impact research challenges.
+Funding may be used to cover costs of an individual or semester-long series of planning meetings, or bringing external experts to campus to assist the program.
+Each working group proposal must include a plan for engaging current graduate students from at least two departments in the project.
+Engagement of recent graduate alumni in the planning process is especially welcome.

-Up to $50,000.
+Up to $40,000 will be awarded for Public Communications Training of doctoral students, ensuring that they learn to communicate effectively with people outside their area of research specialization, including the general public, policy makers, media, students, potential employers, funders, and collaborators in other disciplines.
 Funding may be used to cover honoraria and travel expenses for invited off-campus speakers as well as room rental, AV charges and food costs.
-Departmental and/or external grant cost-shares required.
-Each conference or symposium proposal must include a plan for providing graduate students with leadership roles and/or professional development opportunities (e.g., workshops with journal editors or funding agency representatives; appropriate but substantial roles in design of programming).
+Departmental and/or external grant cost-sharing is encouraged, when possible.
+Each proposal must include a plan for providing graduate students with appropriate but substantial leadership roles and/or professional development opportunities in the design/execution of the programming.

 Up to $40,000 will be awarded for Train-the-Trainer Workshops designed to offer instruction, to those responsible for training/teaching or instruction of others.
 This may include basic pedagogical concepts, learning theories, teaching strategies, and/or discipline and audience specific training for instructors, preceptors, mentors, coaches or tutors etc.

 Awards will be announced by Dec.
 7, 2018, and must be used by June 2019.